rbarbadillo/tocadiscos/README.md

 # tocadiscos

-A LangGraph-powered agentic workflow that generates personalized music recommendations based on your Last.fm listening history, with observability via Langfuse and Braintrust.
+A LangGraph-powered agentic workflow that generates personalized music recommendations based on your Last.fm listening history, with Langfuse tracing and email notifications.

 ## Architecture